 Adaptable Remote Instruction

-Instructors who are teaching “fully remote” courses this fall have the benefit of being able to build upon the lessons learned from our spring experiment in Emergency Remote Instruction.
-That said, given the unique context that fall presents—with some students learning remotely from home and others from campus—even those instructors who taught remotely this past spring may still need to make adjustments to their approach for fall courses.
+Instructors who are teaching “fully remote” courses this year have the benefit of being able to build upon the lessons learned from our spring experiment in Emergency Remote Instruction.
+That said, given the unique context that this year presents—with some students learning remotely from home and others from campus—even those instructors who taught remotely this past spring may still need to make adjustments to their approach for this year's courses.

 ARI Preparation Programs